mmuratarat/mmuratarat.github.io/_pages/faq.md

 Another way to categorize Machine Learning systems is by how they generalize.
 Most Machine Learning tasks are about making predictions.
 This means that given a number of training examples, the system needs to be able to generalize to examples it has never seen before.
 Having a good performance measure on the training data is good but insufficient.
 True goal here is to perform well on new instances.
 There are two main approaches to generalization: instance-based learning and model-based learning.

 Instance-based learning simply compares new data points to known data points.
-It is possible the most trivial form of learning, it is simply to learn by heart, then generalizes to new cases using a similarity measure.
+It is possibly the most trivial form of learning, it is simply to learn by heart, then generalizes to new cases using a similarity measure.
 K-nearest neighbor algorithm is a well known instance-based learning algorithm.

 Model-based learning detects patterns in the training data and build a predictive model, much like scientists do.
 Then we use that model to make predictions on unseen data.